 The Bank of New York, now called the BNY Mellon since a merger in 2007, is the oldest bank in America.
 BNY is described as the oldest bank in the United States by the U.S. Department of Justice.
-The American Bankers Association recognizes Bank of New York as the oldest continuously operating bank in the United States, operating today as BNY Mellon.
+The American Bankers Association recognizes Bank of New York as the oldest continuously operating bank in the United States.

 Alexander Hamilton and Aaron Burr were amongst the Bank of New York’s founding shareholders.
 Future Treasury Secretary Alexander Hamilton founded the Bank of New York.
 The Bank of New York played an important role in the development of the United States economy, providing financing for major projects such as the Erie Canal and the Transcontinental Railroad.
 It also played a key role in the growth of the financial industry, pioneering the use of stock certificates and other financial instruments.

-The Bank of New York merged with the Mellon Financial Corporation in 2007 and is now It is the world's largest custodian bank and securities services company.
-In February 2021 Bank of New York Mellon, the nation’s oldest bank, said that it will begin financing bitcoin and other digital currencies., a sign of broader acceptance of the once-fringe digital currency by announcing it started accepting, holding and issuing bitcoin for its clients.
-In October 2022 the bank launched more crypto services as it announced it will store private keys and provide bookkeeping services equivalent to those offered to fund managers in traditional assets.
+The Bank of New York merged with the Mellon Financial Corporation in 2007 and is now the world's largest custodian bank and securities services company.
+In February 2021 Bank of New York Mellon, the nation’s oldest bank, said that it would begin financing bitcoin and other digital currencies.
+In October 2022 the bank launched more crypto services as it announced it would store private keys and provide bookkeeping services equivalent to those offered to fund managers in traditional assets.

 As of January 2022 BNY Mellon, is not only the oldest bank in the United States, it is also the world’s largest custodian bank and asset servicing company, with an estimated $2 trillion in assets under management, $46 trillion in assets under custody and operating in 35 countries.
 Despite its growth and evolution, the Bank of New York Mellon can trace its roots back to the founding of the original Bank of New York more than 200 years ago.